Tudorza Pressair (aclidinium) Disease Interactions

 There are 3 disease interactions with Tudorza Pressair (aclidinium):

-Inhaled anticholinergic bronchodilators (Includes Tudorza Pressair) ↔ milk protein allergies
+Inhaled anticholinergic bronchodilators (applies to Tudorza Pressair) milk protein allergies

-Severe Potential Hazard, Moderate plausibility.
-Applies to: Lactose Intolerance
+Major Potential Hazard, Moderate plausibility.
+Applicable conditions: Lactose Intolerance

 Some inhaled anticholinergic bronchodilators such as aclidinium and umeclidinium are contraindicated in patients with severe hypersensitivity to milk proteins.
 There have been reports of anaphylactic reactions on these patients after inhalation of other powder products containing lactose, therefore patients with severe milk protein allergy should not use these products.